rupeshtiwari/react-native-getting-started/README.md

 ### Chapter-19 Add Bottom Tabs to a react native app with react navigation

 #### Requirement

 - Use React Navigation 5 API
 - We want the tab to be alwasy bottom of screen
 - Create bottom tabs `list` and `about`
 - Each tab should have:

   - `icon` and icon should
   - change colors of icon when it is `active`
   - change the background color of tab icon when `active`

 #### Learning

 - `yarn add @react-navigation/bottom-tabs`
 - How to set initial selected tab index for bottom tabs? https://reactnavigation.org/docs/tab-based-navigation/

+### Chapter-20 Add a Modal Screen that popup from the bottom with React Navigation

+#### Requirement
+- From Restaurant Info show `add review` button
+- on click `add review` show the modal popup
+- Show the close button onmodal popup

+#### Requirement
+- Modal has to be on top of stack and tab
+- Therefore , it has to be root element now.
+- Create new stack navigator where you put `tab` and `modal screen`